Kandice Tanner, Ph.D.

 - Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.
 109: 1973-8, 2012. [ Journal Article ]

-She also maintains strong connections with the extramural community through service as an editorial board member of Scientific Reports and as a review editor for Frontiers in Cell and Development Biology.
-She currently serves on the Committee for Inclusion and Diversity of the Biophysical Society, a Member at large for the Division of Biological Physics of the American Physical Society and on the membership committee of the American Society of Cell Biology.
+She also maintains strong connections with the extramural community through service as an editorial board member of Scientific Reports and Physical Biology.
+She currently serves on the Committee for Inclusion and Diversity of the Biophysical Society.

 |Maira Alves Constantino Ph.D.||Postdoctoral Fellow (Visiting)|